Fidgeting: Causes and effects

 Fidgeting may be a result of nervousness, frustration, agitation, boredom, ADHD, excitement, or a combination of these.

 When interested in a task, a seated person will suppress their fidgeting, a process described as Non-Instrumental Movement Inhibition (NIMI).
-Some education researchers consider fidgeting, along with noise-making, as clear signs of inattention or low lecture quality, although educators point out that active engagement can take place without constantly directing attention to the instructor (i.e. engagement and attention are related but not equivalent).
+Some education researchers consider fidgeting, along with noise-making, as clear signs of inattention or low lecture quality, although educators point out that active engagement can take place without constantly directing attention to the instructor (i.e., engagement and attention are related but not equivalent).
 Fidgeting is often a subconscious act and is increased during spontaneous mind-wandering.
 Some researchers have proposed that fidgeting is not only an indicator of diminishing attention, but is also a subconscious attempt to increase arousal in order to improve attention.
 While inattention is strongly associated with poor learning and poor information recall, research by Dr. Karen Pine and colleagues found that children that are allowed to fidget with their hands performed better in memory and learning tests.
 A 2014 study also found that children with ADHD performed better on some cognitive tasks when they are engaged in "more intense [spontaneous] physical activity", although no such correlation was seen in children without ADHD.

 Fidgeting is considered a nervous habit, though it does have some underlying benefits.
 People who fidget regularly tend to weigh less than people who do not fidget because they burn more calories than those who remain still.
-The energy expenditure associated with fidgeting is called Non-Exercise Activity Thermogenesis (NEAT).
-It has been reported that while individuals vary in how much the fidget, the act of fidgeting burns on average about 350 extra calories per day, which could add up to about 10 to 30 pounds (4 - 13 kg) a year.
+The energy expenditure associated with fidgeting is called non-exercise activity thermogenesis (NEAT).
+It has been reported that while individuals vary in how much they fidget, the act of fidgeting burns on average about 350 extra calories per day, which could add up to about 10 to 30 pounds (4–13 kg) a year.

 Fidgeting may be a result of genetics and some are born with a propensity to be fidgety.
 Fidgeting can also be a medical sign, as seen in hyperthyroidism.
 Hyperthyroid patients may be restless, become agitated easily, display fine tremors, and have trouble concentrating.